 The springy head on this razor includes three sharp steel blades.
 The main package comes with a refill blade.
 Gillette states that the cartridges last for 15 shaves, but it’s likely a little less.
 We suggest picking this cartridge for close face and head shaves.

-- Gillette razors for men with stronger-than-steel blades stay sharper longer (vs. Sensor3)
+- STRONGER-THAN-STEEL razor blades that stay sharper longer (vs. Sensor3)

 Best Overall Razor